cloudevents/spec/cloudevents/verifiability-spec.md

 We have set the following constraints for the proposed design:

-**Verifiability must be optional:** This ensures that the additional burden of producing verification material and performing verification only applies when verifiability is desired, which is not always the case.
+**Verifiability MUST be optional:** This ensures that the additional burden of producing verification material and performing verification only applies when verifiability is desired, which is not always the case.

-**The design must be backward compatible:** ** Backward compatibility ensures that producers can produce verifiable events without any knowledge about whether the consumers have been configured and are able to verify events.
+**The design MUST be backwards compatible:** Backward compatibility ensures that producers can produce verifiable events without any knowledge about whether the consumers have been configured and are able to verify events.
+In addition, transports MUST continue to work regardless if verifiability is being used or not.

-**The design must be algorithm agnostic:** Being agnostic to the specifics of the verification algorithm and protocol allows for different *verifiability implementations* of this design.
-Different circumstances might call for different implementations, and the design should account for that.
+**The design MUST be algorithm agnostic:** Being agnostic to the specifics of the verification algorithm and protocol allows for different *verifiability implementations* of this design.
+Different circumstances might call for different implementations, and the design MUST account for that.

-**The verification material must be contained in the same message as the event:** The design aims to be simple and robust, and so the verification material must be transported and delivered along with the event that it describes (and not in separate events or even through different channels).
+**The verification material MUST be contained in the same message as the event:** The design aims to be simple and robust, and so the verification material MUST be transported and delivered along with the event that it describes (and not in separate events or even through different channels).

+## Assumptions

+This proposal contains a few assumptions that will be highlighted here.

+1. SDKs will verify as early as possible which may or may not depend on the verification implementation.
+2. Users manage their secrets, e.g. public key infrastructure (PKI).

 ## Design